skijit/notes/programming/maxmsp/jitter/jitter-tutorial-notes.md

         - Decreasing will lead to a grayscale
         - Increasing will lead to a polarization to 0, 255
 - `jit.hue` lets you change hue for each pixel by specifying an angle with which to shift the input pixels hue on the color wheel
+- For an interesting graphical representation of brightness and contrast transfer functions, check the help file on the `jit.charmap'
+    - transfer function is represented by a graph (on a `multislider`)
+    - brightness raises/lowers the line
+    - contrast changes the slope

 ## Simple Mixing (8)
 - You can mix two photos/movies together by adding them